scarletnorberg/g4SimHit_SpeedUp/README.md

 The first script iterates all the values for each parameter, does **cmsRun PPD_RunIISummer20UL17SIM_0_cfg.py**, logs the summary of the run, and outputs the parameter, the value and the time it took to run through all the events.
+Additionally, it produces a root file for each parameter and value.